bepreplu/spatiotemporal_framework/README.md

 This code repository is for the modeling framework developed by work package 2 of the BEPREP project.

-NOTE: data is not provided in this repository at this time.
+NOTES: data is not provided in this repository at this time.
 Unless otherwise stated the code in this project is in R.

 The initial deliverable outlining the process can be found in the position folder in LaTeX format.